DenisBevilacqua/MeteorTareas/README.md

     '  '--'\|  |' '-' ''  ''  '\ `-' | .'  /   |  ||  '--'  /|  `---.
      `-----'`--' `---'  `----'  `---'  `--'    `--'`-------' `------'
     -----------------------------------------------------------------

-Welcome to your Meteor project on Cloud9 IDE!
+Meteor documentation can be found at http://docs.meteor.com/

-To run your new app open your terminal and type:
+To run your new app on C9 open your terminal and type:
     $ meteor --port $IP:$PORT

-Happy coding!
-The Cloud9 IDE team

-## Support & Documentation

-Meteor documentation can be found at http://docs.meteor.com/